k3rn3Lp4n1cK/onion-omega2-openwrt/README.md

 # onion-omega2-openwrt
-Install openwrt on onion omega2+ for STA only mode
+Install openwrt on onion omega2+ for STA only mode.<br>
+_This is NOT a walkthrough, it is for reference._

 # Power Dock 2 - connect serial port of Onion Omega2+
 If you are like me, you purchased a PowerDock 2 and for some reason, the manufacturer decided not to include Serial0 on thier fancy breakout header.
 Would have been nice if they designed the pins to fit into a standard size breadboard like many other dev boards...